jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 The J2000 coordinate system (also known as EME2000) is based on the earth mean equator and dynamical equinox at midnight January 1, 2000.
 The origin is at the solar system barycenter.
 This system is inertial, since it does not rotate with respect to stars and the origin is not accelerating (i.e it has a constant velocity).
 This coordinate system is the root reference for NAIF's SPICE files and software.

 ## K
+### Kappa Angle
+An exterior orientation angle that describes the rotation around the y-axis of the camera.
+Analogous to "pitch."
 ## L

 ### Latitude